-All UK citizens living out of the UK for 15 years or less can still vote in all UK elections.
+All UK citizens living out of the UK for 15 years or less can still vote in the upcoming general election on December 12th.
 Let’s make our votes count!

 If you want to vote in England, Wales or Scotland, you can register online here www.gov.uk/register-to-vote, for which you will need: